Tsunwei514/Interactive-Devfolio/README.md

 ## Usage

 use command "npm run dev" to run the development server.
 Visit http://localhost:3000 in your browser to view the project.

+## Deployment
+The project is deployed using Netlify. https://netlify-deployment-portfoliodemo.netlify.app/

 ## Contributor